nagelflorian/sketch-icon-font/README.md

 ## Installation

 Install [SketchTool](http://www.sketchapp.com/tool/) (Sketch command line tool) to be able to export slices from your Sketch file.

-Install grunt and dependencies:
+Then install grunt and some plugins using:

 ```bash
 npm install
 ```

-### Create icon-font from sketch file
+## Create icon-font from sketch file

+Design your icons in the Sketch file on the 24x24 grid and create slices (svg) for each icon you want to include in your icon-font.
+Notice that you should keep at least a 3px padding in order to account for ascents and descents.

 ```bash
 npm run create-font
 ```

-### Upload icon font to AWS s3 bucket
+## Upload icon font to S3 bucket

 You can also optionally upload your icon font to an AWS S3 bucket to integrate it in your web-development workflow.
 For that you need to create a `aws-keys.json` file in the root of this project like this: